colebob9/SkShop/README.md

 A shop add-on for Spigot powered by Skript!
 ***
 ### THIS ADD-ON IS CURRENTLY UNFINISHED
-**Don't expect this to be fully functional yet.
+**Don't expect this to be fully functional yet as many features are broken.
 Things will change.**
 ***

 **[Installation](https://github.com/colebob9/SkShop/wiki/Installation)**